About For Grief

-This month, our final conversation is about opportunities to honor loved ones during the holiday season.
-We’ll also talk about why taking steps to remember our family and friends is so very healing after loss.
+This month, Hope Edelman, Charlene Lam, and Dr. Jason Troyer will join Passed and Present host Allison Gilbert.
+Together, they will offer opportunities to honor loved ones during the holiday season and talk about why taking steps to remember our family and friends is so very healing after loss.
 Everyone is welcome and there is no cost to attend.
 Bring your most pressing questions!

 Charlene Lam is the author of the forthcoming book, Curating Grief: A Creative Guide to Choosing What to Keep After a Loved One Dies.
 After her mother died suddenly, Charlene leaned into her creativity as an art curator and asked herself this one empowering question: “If I was to curate an exhibition about my mother, which 100 objects would I choose?”
 This question offered Charlene a path to healing and now, through her innovative platform, The Grief Gallery, she offers the bereaved similar heirloom-centric opportunities through private coaching and live events.
 Charlene’s exhibitions have been featured at numerous international festivals, including NYCxDESIGN, DesignTO in Toronto, and London Design Festival.
 Originally from New York City, Charlene lives in Lisbon, Portugal.